iturdikulov/notes/research/Kernighan_and_Plauger-The_Elements_of_Programming_Style.md

   - inbox
   - research
   - programming
-directory: "~/Arts_and_Entertainment/literature/Brian W. Kernighan/The Elements of Programming Style, 2nd Edition (2083)/"
+directory: "~/Arts_and_Entertainment/literature/Brian Kernighan/The Elements of Programming Style, 2nd Edition (2083)/"
 ---

 # The Elements of Programming Style